carpentries/task-forces/2021/Values-Alignment/README.md

-This folder contains taskforce documents for the Instructor Feedback Taskforce
+This folder contains taskforce documents for the Values Alignment Taskforce